Demand Drafts vs Cheques: When to Use Which Payment Instrument

 Pro Tip: Documents for a Demand Draft

-When applying for a demand draft, you’ll typically need your account number (if paying from your account), the exact amount, the payee’s full name, and the city/branch where the draft will be encashed.
-For cash payments over a certain limit, you might also need to provide your PAN details, as per official guidelines.
+When applying for a demand draft, you will typically need your account number (if paying from your account), the exact amount, the payee’s full name, and the city/branch where the draft will be encashed.
+For cash payments over a certain limit, like ₹50,000 in 2026, you might also need to provide your PAN details, as per official guidelines from the Income Tax Department.

 Step 1: Visit your bank branch or use your bank’s net banking portal if available for DD requests.